414owen/libsensible/README.md

 A collection of C libraries for writing sensible, threadsafe, fast code.

-Some libraries need to be shared because they are finnicky and shouldn't be rewritten per-project.
-For this, I've written the `sensible-arena` allocator.
+Some libraries need to be shared because they are finnicky and shouldn't be rewritten per-project, for example, the `sensible-arena` allocator.

-Some libraries are a huge quality-of-life boon, for example `sensible-test`, a frictionless test library, which your CI understands.
+Some libraries are a huge quality-of-life boon, for example `sensible-test`, a frictionless test library, which your CI understands, and `sensible-args`, for parsing command line arguments easily.

 Some libraries fill in the cracks between platforms, `sensible-timing` will be one of these.